Discrete Time Crystals with Absolute Stability

+The periodically kicked LL model is also attractive in studying the time crystal behavior in contact with a thermal bath.
+In the case of a rotating potential (\ref{ll1}), the discrete time crystals should be accessible as a thermal equilibrium state in contact with a reservoir of rotating thermal atoms.
+In the case of (\ref{pert}), the situation becomes more intriguing, as in the rotating frame, the time-independent Hamiltonian (\ref{ll2}) is only an approximation.
+Cooling of atoms in the presence of a rotating thermal cloud has been realized in experiments demonstrating vortices in a BEC \cite{Pethick2002}.
+So, new opportunities for theoretical and experimental investigations of the stability of discrete time crystals in contact with a thermal reservoir are opening up.

 To summarize, we have analyzed interacting bosons on a ring with various periodic perturbations which turns out to be a suitable system for realization of discrete time crystals.
-Most importantly, this system can reveal absolutely stable discrete time crystals which is demonstrated by an exact mapping of the discrete time crystal states to low-lying eigenstates of a time-independent Hamiltonian.
-The periodically driven bosons on a ring which we consider here can also reveal big discrete time crystals which spontaneously evolve with a period many times longer than the driving period \cite{Giergiel2018a}.
-These kind of systems possess many sites in the time dimension and are suitable for investigation of condensed matter phenomena in the time domain \cite{sacha15a,Hannaford2022}, see also condenced matter in phase space crystals \cite{Guo2013,GuoBook2021}.
+Most importantly, this system can reveal discrete time crystals whose stability can be proven by an exact mapping of the discrete time crystal states to low-lying eigenstates of a time-independent Hamiltonian.
+The periodically driven bosons on a ring can also reveal big discrete time crystals and condensed matter in time \cite{Giergiel2018a,sacha15a,Hannaford2022,Guo2013,GuoBook2021,Giergiel2022}.
+For example, if we choose $\cos(sx_i - \omega t)$ as the potential in (\ref{ll1}), then spontaneously emerging discrete time crystals can evolve with a period $s$ times longer than the driving period, where $s \gg 1$.

-This research was funded by the National Science Centre, Poland, Projects No. 2018/31/B/ST2/00349 (K.G.) and No. 2021/42/A/ST2/00017 (K.S.) and the Australian Research Council, Project DP190100815.
+This research was funded by the National Science Centre, Poland, Projects No. 2018/31/B/ST2/00349 (K.G.) and No. 2021/42/A/ST2/00017 (K.S.) and the Australian Research Council (ARC), Project DP190100815.
 K.G. acknowledges the support of the Polish National Agency for Academic Exchange Bekker Programme (BPN/BEK/2021/1/00339).
+J.W. acknowledges the support of ARC Discovery Program FT230100229.
+Numerical work was performed on the OzSTAR national facility at Swinburne University of Technology.
+The OzSTAR program receives funding in part from the Astronomy National Collaborative Research Infrastructure Strategy (NCRIS) allocation provided by the Australian Government, and from the Victorian Higher Education State Investment Fund (VHESIF) provided by the Victorian Government.

 \makeatletter {S\arabic{equation}} {S\arabic{figure}}